Cybersecurity and Data Privacy Protection

 Commitment

-To strengthen cybersecurity and data privacy protection with enhanced technology and people capabilities to improve productivity, ensure compliance and build trust with all stakeholders
+To strengthen cybersecurity and personal data protection with enhanced technology and employee capabilities to ensure compliance and build trust among all stakeholders.

 Materiality